RexLinz/Octave-DAQmx/README.md

 ## Examples

+- **DAQmxTestAnalog.m** showing analog input step by step with some error checking.

-- **DAQmxTest.m** showing the usage step by step with some error checking.
+- **DAQmxTestDigital.m** showing digital IO step by step with some error checking.

 - **DAQmxAcquireAnalogF64.cc** is an example of how to use NI's C/C++ API in oct files.